ujjwalgupta1454/Real-Time-Chat-Application/README.md

 # Real-Time Chat Application

 ## Overview
 This project implements a real-time chat application using client-server architecture with HTML, CSS, JS, Node.js, and Socket.io.
-It enables seamless instant messaging with features for exchanging text, images, emojis, and documents.
+It enables seamless instant messaging, including the exchange of text, images, emojis, and documents.

 ## Objective
 The objective of this project is to create an interactive platform that enhances user engagement through multimedia communication capabilities.